rachev3/basketball-highlights-extractor/TECHNICAL_DOCUMENT.md

 ## Conclusion

 The Basketball Highlights Extractor effectively utilizes audio peak detection with frequency analysis to identify key moments in basketball games while filtering out referee whistles.
-The system ensures high-quality video output and is designed to be modular, configurable, and extensible, allowing for future enhancements while providing valuable functionality in its current form.
+The system ensures high-quality video output with well-distributed highlights spaced at least 1 minute apart.
+It is designed to be modular, configurable, and extensible, allowing for future enhancements while providing valuable functionality in its current form.